infojam-james/Test-Cases/First-Aid/first-aid-4.md

 2 Enter new content in any field(s)

-3 Click the 'Save' button
+3 Click the 'Save' button *(this will prompt a pop-up box asking for confirmation)*

+4 Click the 'OK' button in the confirmation box

-4 Close the browser tab containing the First Aid form
+5 Close the browser tab containing the First Aid form

-5 Navigate to the incident in question
+6 Navigate to the incident in question

-6 Click the 'Options' button
+7 Click the 'Options' button

-7 Select 'Open First Aid form'
+8 Select 'Open First Aid form'

 ##Expected Results
 + The newly-entered content should be displayed in the First Aid form